 Does this only work if there is a strong 4G/5G connection?

 Our systems uses predictive cellular bonding algorithms which anticipate the behaviour of data networks, send redundant data, and retrieve lost packets, providing the most consistent, reliable, and stable picture over time.
 This technology is unique to the video encoders we use.
 You need some 3G/4G/5G connection for the encoder to consider it as a valued connection but it does not have to be super-fast 4G/5G.

 It works by detecting a user's bandwidth in real time and adjusts the picture and sound quality of the video stream accordingly.
 So if you go from a super fast connection to little more than 3G the picture still stays visible but the quality will drop right down and pixellate.

 Can you go live from anywhere then?

-We can go live from anywhere that has a good 4G signal.
-Our offering is completely portable and attaches to the back of a camera so we could do a live walk around a city or trade show for example.
+Yes we can go live from anywhere that has a good 4G/5G signal and if there is not one we can bring in a mobile connection using Starlink or KA sat.
+Our streaming offering is completely portable and can even attach to the back of a camera so we could do a live walk around a city or trade show for example.

 Do most companies offer bonding?

-They may offer it but not as standard.
+They may offer it but not normally as standard.
 We do not charge anymore for our bonding encoders, we just charge you for the data used.
-If you are shopping around for a live streaming supplier we would suggest you ask them for a bonding encoder as standard...
+If you're shopping around for a live streaming supplier we would suggest you ask them for a bonding encoder as standard...

-High quality and reliable streams are essential to the viewers’ experience but erratic networks and unpredictable Internet bandwidth can be a fear of the past with UK Live Streaming's reliable encoding system.
+High quality and reliable streams are essential to the viewers’ experience but erratic networks and unpredictable Internet bandwidth can be a fear of the past with StreamWork's reliable encoding system.